 The game plays great.
 Very smooth and fluid.
 Specials are simple to pull off, as are both levels of Super moves.
 There are plenty of characters to choose from [14 total, including the Boss and sub boss characters.].
 Quite possibly one of the easiest SNK games to just pick up and play.

 A small cast by today’s standards, but pretty sizable for 1999/2000.

 It’s a pretty deep game as well, featuring, of course, special attacks, super attacks, as well as tech hits and a new “Just Defended” mechanic.
 Just Defended is a lot like Street Fighter III’s “Parry” system, in that you must perform a special block at a precise time in order to negate damage.
-Not only does it negate damage, however, it can also give you a small amount of health when you’re in critical condition, giving you a fighting chance at your last moments, rather than just being poked to death.
+Not only does it negate damage, but it can also give you a small amount of health when you’re in critical condition, giving you a (small. very, very small) fighting chance at your last moments, rather than just being poked to death.